 On a Wednesday afternoon we’ll be running Games Academy.
 This is a prolonged game jam where you may be working with Artists, Animators, audio engineers and musicians.

 Sometimes a Games Industry professional will come in and give a guest lecture.
 They may also take this time to look over some of your work to critique.

+Extra Curricula Activities

+Game Jams and Groups